Introduction

 As the climate deteriorated 25,000 years ago, the clan began its long migration south; eventually reaching Spain and founding what became a refuge for all humans during the coldest millennia of the

 last Ice Age.
 As the climate warmed, the scattered clan led the march back to the north to reclaim the once frozen lands.
 They reached the British Isles and left an indelible record in the limestone caves of Cheddar Gorge.
-In 1998, DNA was recovered from the famous skeleton known as Cheddar Man and our analysis showed that it belonged to the clan of Ursula.
-In a dramatic demonstration of genetic continuity, we found that a teacher at the local school, only a few hundred yards from the cave entrance, was clearly a member of the same clan.
+In 1998, DNA was recovered from the famous skeleton known as Cheddar Man and their analysis showed that it belonged to the clan of Ursula.
+In a dramatic demonstration of genetic continuity, they found that a teacher at the local school, only a few hundred yards from the cave entrance, was clearly a member of the same clan.

 Websites